 - In Chinese Paladin 3, the temporarily-vampirized hero has a huge problem with this.
 Not only does he struggle obviously and markedly with pronounciation, he often sprays innocent bystanders with spit in the process.

-- Not so much in the show True Blood (although it does happen) but in the parody video of the show.
+- Not so much in True Blood (although it does happen) but in the parody video of the show.

 - The Cat on Red Dwarf suffers a little bit of this from time to time.